 Meeting NDIS consumer demand

-The National Disability Insurance Scheme (NDIS) is a change from the existing system of disability services where the Queensland Government contracts services on behalf of people with disability to participants directly purchasing the supports they need.
+The National Disability Insurance Scheme (NDIS) is a change from the previous system of disability services where the Queensland Government contracted services on behalf of people with disability, to participants directly purchasing the supports they need.
 It is a national scheme where people with disability have choice and control over how their supports are delivered and who delivers them.

-As a result of this change and the significant investment, Queenslanders with disability will become a powerful group of consumers and will be able to access a wider range of supports.
-The NDIS will create a more competitive market based on the choices of people with disability, and service providers will be chosen by NDIS participants on the same basis as other consumer choices are made.
+As a result of this change and the significant investment, Queenslanders with disability are becoming a powerful group of consumers who will be able to access a wider range of supports.
+The NDIS is creating a more competitive market based on the choices of people with disability, and service providers are chosen by NDIS participants on the same basis as other consumer choices are made.

-In Queensland, the level of annual expenditure is estimated to grow from $1.8 billion to $4.3 billion in 2020.
+In Queensland, the level of annual expenditure is estimated to grow from $1.8 billion to $4.3 billion.
 This significant economic growth provides opportunities for current and new providers.

 Service providers expanding into new geographic areas or delivering a wider range of services and supports may need supplementary resources to increase their infrastructure or strengthen their capabilities in certain areas such as human resources, IT systems and marketing and communications.